 Learn how to use Excel’s most commonly used Function VLOOKUP, explained in the easiest way and also visually so that you understand it well!

-In its common usage, Excel VLOOKUP searches through your data set based on the unique identifier and brings you a piece of information associated with that unique identifier.
+In its common usage, Excel VLOOKUP searches through your data set based on the unique identifier and brings you information associated with that unique identifier.

 Official VLOOKUP Syntax as explained by Microsoft: